The Cityparents Annual Matching Scheme

 6. Q: Does a mentor need to have specific knowledge of a mentee’s area of work?

 A: We don’t consider this necessary because we all work within the same broad business environment in the City and can share common experiences; however some mentees may prefer to work with a mentor in her/his area of work, and we try to accommodate this where possible.

 A: Both mentors and mentees need to apply at a time when a window for applications is open.
-Application windows are expected to open approximately every six months, and network members will be notified at least a week in advance.
-During the application period, prospective mentors need to fill out an Application Form, and prospective mentees need to complete an “Expression of Interest” form.
+Application windows are expected to open annually, and network members will be notified at least a week in advance.
+During the application period, prospective mentors and mentees need to register via our website, and will then be asked to fill out an Application Form. .

 A: Yes, there is an opportunity for mentors to indicate if would like to mentor more than one person.

 9. Q: What if a mentee wishes to specify a preference for either a male or female mentor?